iagox86/dnscat2/doc/protocol.md

 * Retransmissions and drops and out-of-order packets are extremely common
 * DNS is restricted to alphanumeric characters, and isn't necessarily case sensitive

-Both the and the DNS tunnel protocol and the dnscat protocol itself are designed with these in mind.
+Both the DNS Transport Protocol and the dnscat protocol itself are designed with these in mind.
+Unlike other DNS-tunneling tools, I don't rely on having a TCP layer taking care of the difficult parts - dnscat is capable of doing a raw connection over DNS.

-# DNS tunnel protocol
+# DNS Transport Protocol

 The dnscat protocol itself is, in spite of its name, protocol agnostic.
-It can be used over any poll/response protocol, such as DNS, HTTP, ICMP/Ping, etc. Each of these platforms will have to wrap the data a little differently, though, and this section discusses how to use the DNS protocol as a transport channel.
+It can be used over any polling protocol, such as DNS, HTTP, ICMP/Ping, etc, which I'll refer to as a Transport Protocol.
+Each of these platforms will have to wrap the data a little differently, though, and this section discusses how to use the DNS protocol as the transport channel.

 ## Encoding